-This coregistration command uses DICOM orientation and position attributes and matrix algebra to transform the source image and align it with the target.
-This command is the fastest and simplest method that requires no adjustable parameters and is suitable for coregistering 3D images acquired during the same exam.
+Register > Using Orientation\Position tags is FireVoxel’s basic coregistration command that uses DICOM orientation and position attributes and matrix algebra to align the source image with the target.
+This method works best for 3D images acquired during the same imaging session.
+The patient position is assumed to be unchanged between the two acquisitions.
 The source and target images may have different matrix, field of view, and orientation.
-The patient is assumed to have maintained the same position between the two acquisitions.
+This method is fast, convenient, and requires no parameters to be adjusted.

-Add as a new layer – Coregistered image will be added to the target document window and placed on top of all existing layers.
+Add as a new layer – Coregistered image is added to the target window as a new (topmost) layer;

-Create new Document – Coregistered image will be placed in a new document window, or
+Create new Document – Coregistered image is displayed in a new document window;

 5. After registration is completed, the coregistered image will be displayed according to the selected option: (a) in a new layer or (b) in a new document window.
 The new layer or document is labeled [source]_reg.
 All layers of the source document will be coregistered together and placed either into the target window or into the new document window.